-For further questions or inquiries related to becoming a Trailhead Steward Volunteer contact Lorne Currier, Volunteer & Education Coordinator.
+For further questions or inquiries related to becoming a Trailhead Steward Volunteer contact Lorne Currier, Volunteer and Education Coordinator.

-Trailhead Stewards will be stationed at busy trailheads on the Long Trail System during times of peak hiking traffic, primarily weekends.
-Trailhead stewards will encourage COVID-19 Hiking Etiquette, safe hiking practices, Leave No Trace Outdoor Ethics, and general trail and hiking advice.
-Trailhead stewards are the first line of education, conservation and stewardship for the many hikers we expect to see this summer on the Long Trail System.
+The GMC’s Trailhead Stewards will provide visitor information to the general public.
+They will be stationed at popular trailheads on the Long Trail System during times of peak hiking traffic.
+Trailhead stewards will encourage hiker preparedness, safe hiking practices, Leave No Trace Outdoor Ethics all while providing general trail and hiking advice.
+This is a great opportunity to share your knowledge of the Long Trail System and improve public access to Vermont’s mountains.
+Trailhead stewards are the first line of education, conservation and stewardship for the many hikers that use the Long Trail System.

 Primary Duties & Responsibilities:

-- Collect and report accurate trail use data and provide this data in a written report to the GMC’s Field Programs.
+- Collect and report accurate trail use data and provide this data in a online report to the GMC’s Field Programs.

-- At the trailhead, provide safe hiking practices, weather information, Leave No Trace information, alpine zone etiquette and COVID-19 Guidance to visitors before they begin their trip.
+- At the trailhead, provide information on safe hiking practices, weather, Leave No Trace, alpine zone etiquette and COVID-19 Guidance to visitors before they begin their trip.

 - Tactfully approach and educate visitors on pertinent topics while representing the GMC.